Hoenn/CurtainFire/README.md

 `$ git clone https://github.com/Hoenn/CurtainFire.git`

-You should make a fork of this repository and clone that instead of you're uninterested in contributing to this project (no pressure!)
+You should make a fork of this repository and clone that instead if you're interested in contributing to this project (no pressure!)

 ### Workspace